What is herpes?

 Herpes simplex has two strains: HSV-1, or type one, affects the mouth, while HSV-2, or type two, generally causes genital infections.

 Is herpes contagious?

-Herpes is passed along by direct body contact of lesions on an affected person, or through body fluids.
+Herpes is passed along by direct bodily contact of lesions on an affected person, or through body fluids.
 Even if there are no noticeable symptoms, herpes can still be passed from one person to another.
-Herpes is contagious, and after infection, the virus remains in the body as it is transported to nerve cell bodies.
-This means the virus can lie dormant until it is triggered at some point, for example by stress, poor immune function, or exposure to sunlight.
+Herpes is very contagious, and after infection, the virus remains in the body as it is transported to nerve cell bodies.
+This means the virus can lie dormant until it is triggered at some point, for example by stress, a poor or weak immune function, or exposure to sunlight.

-Many people with herpes aren’t aware that they have the virus, particularly in cases of genital herpes.
-This is because symptoms can be very mild, and in some cases there may be no symptoms at all.
+Many people with herpes are not aware that they have the virus, particularly in cases of genital herpes.
+This is because symptoms can be very mild, and in some cases, there may be no symptoms at all.
 However, when symptoms do present, they can be severe.

 Genital herpes symptoms include:

 - Small blisters that break open and develop into painful sores

 - Swollen lymph nodes (glands around the body)